zalam003/energi-wiki/docs/01-guides/energi-bridge-how-to.md

 2.4.2 Click “**Approve**”.
 2.4.3 The MetaMask approval screen will pop up after a few seconds.
 “Confirm” the amount to transfer.
 You cannot change the amount approved for transfer at this stage.

-:::info
+:::info **NOTE**
-> **NOTE:** ETH is a native token on the Ethereum blockchain.
+> ETH is a native token on the Ethereum blockchain.
 There is no approval required to transfer ETH from the Ethereum blockchain.
 :::

 ![alt_text](../assets/images/bridge/image25.png)